0BAB1/gcodeEstimator/README.md

 ## Estimate your machinning time...
 Instantly

-### And use the CSV module to make changes directly into excel and estmate the costs !
+### And use the dynamic CSV module to make changes directly into excel and estmate the costs !

 This python script interprets a gcode file and resturns a list containing the time data and relevant infos by interpreting the G Code.